 - 1. L3VPN.
 These services often do not have stringent SLAs in terms of outage time in the event of a link failure and although they may offer several Diff-Serv traffic classes, none of the traffic classes have associated bandwidth reservations through the core.
 The main considerations in this case are ease of management and provisioning.
-Therefore, to date, LDP has received wider deployment than RSVP in such networks. - 2.
+There-fore, to date, LDP has received wider deployment than RSVP in such networks. - 2.
 Migration of Layer 2 services to MPLS networks.
 Emulation of services such as ATM and Frame Relay over MPLS networks often requires tangible bandwidth guarantees.
 For example, if a service provider offers a particular access rate at a particular class of service between two access points in the network, it is necessary to ensure that the bandwidth between those points is reserved and uncontended.
-In addition to the bandwidth guarantees, Layer 2 services require fast restoration following a link failure.
-Due to its fast reroute and traffic engineering capabilities (and in particular DiffServ Aware Traffic Engineering), RSVP is better suited than LDP in such deployments. - 3.
+Due to its traffic engineering capabilities (and in particular DiffServ Aware Traffic Engineering), RSVP is better suited than LDP in such deployments. - 3.
 Services requiring fast restoration, such as voice services.
 In some cases, there may be no TE requirement, because link utilization is low and bandwidth plentiful.
 However, fast-reroute capabilities may still be required, due to the nature of the service (e.g. voice).
-RSVP is the only protocol that supports fast restoration today.
-To cater for service providers (SPs) that require faster restoration times but do not require traffic engineering, there are moves to improving the convergence time of traffic traveling down LDP-signaled LSPs.
-In some cases, it is advantageous to use a combination of RSVP and LDP-signaled LSPs.
+In the past, RSVP was the only protocol that supported fast restoration so such services often used RSVP-signaled LSPs as the transport.
+However, more recently fast restoration support has been added to LDP-signaled LSPs so these can be used as an alternative to RSVP-signaled LSPs in certain topologies.
+The approaches to fast restoration for RSVP-signaled LSPs and LDP-signaled LSPs are discussed in detail in Chapter 3.